Skip to main content

 How many death certificates do I need and how much do they cost?

-Order at least 5 certified copies at registration.
-They cost £12.50 each in England and Wales (£15 in Scotland).
-Each bank, insurer, pension provider, and solicitor typically needs an original.
-If the person had many accounts and policies, you may need 8 to 10 copies.
-Ordering extras later is more expensive.
+Order at least 5 certified copies while you are registering.
+They cost £12.50 each in England and Wales; in Scotland the fee is set by the council and is usually £10 to £15.
+Each bank, insurer, pension provider, and solicitor usually needs an original.
+If they had a lot of accounts and policies, 8 to 10 copies is not unusual.
+Ordering extras later costs more.

 What is inheritance tax and when does it apply?